Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS_64 on SMS_G_System_ADD_REMOVE_PROGRAMS_64.ResourceID = SMS_R_System.ResourceId where (SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Professional%" OR SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Enterprise%" OR SMS_G_System_ADD_REMOVE_PROGRAMS_64.DisplayName like "Microsoft Office Standard%")

-While Installed Applications / Installed Applications (64) attribute classes can be used to create a collection for any 32 bit or 64 bit applications, there is another attribute class dedicated for Microsoft Office Products Information.
-The “Office Product Info” (SMS_G_System_OFFICE_PRODUCTINFO) attribute class can also be used to create query based collection for Office products based on versions , architecture and other criteria’s.
+While the Installed Applications / Installed Applications (64) attribute classes can be used to create a collection for any 32-bit or 64-bit applications, there is another attribute class dedicated to Microsoft Office Products Information.
+The “Office Product Info” (SMS_G_System_OFFICE_PRODUCTINFO) attribute class can also be used to create query based collection for Office products based on versions, architecture and other criteria.

 SCCM Collection Query / WQL Query